MendelBak/Bystander/Readme.md

 - Easy to follow animations on screen for bystanders for CPR/ bleeding prevention, etc.
 - Wider alert range in suburban/rural areas.
 Smaller range in urban areas.
 Increase range if no rescuers found.
 - The first firstResponder is in charge of the scene.
 Need to determine who that is (first to accept request or first on scene?).
 Save that user for legal purposes.
 (Can just keep PrimaryResponder as first in the array instead of making a special attribute, probably.)
-- Level 2 or Advanced rescuers become in charge of emergency if they come to a scene with only a Basic Rescuer.
+- Level 2 or Advanced Heroes become in charge of emergency if they come to a scene with only a Basic Rescuer.
-- Auto Video and voice capture.
+- Auto Video and voice capture?
-- Override DO NOT DISTURB mode on rescuers phones for emergency alert and on requesters' phone for follow up alerts.
+- Override DO NOT DISTURB mode on Heroes phones' for emergency alert and on Bystanders' phone for follow up alerts.
 - Set times when Heroes are available or when they are not, and should not receive alerts.
 - Tipping Heroes after rescue (victim and bystanders).
 Hero can choose to send tip to charity instead of taking the tip.
 - Insurance for Heroes.
 Offer it as an upgradeable option?